Portfolio

 Live show video production

 Unfortunately, due to the copyright restrictions on the use of commercial music, all the songs had to be edited out.
-Once I edited out the songs I then edited together the rest of the show and the final film was uploaded to YouTube.
+Once I edited out the songs, I edited together the rest of the show, and the final film was uploaded to YouTube.
 The 31-minute film shows some of the highlights from his 135-minute show.
-If you would like any help with your live show video production please get in touch.